Borthwick Castle: History

 Mary, Queen of Scots visited Borthwick in August 1563 and October 1566.
-On 15 May 1567 she married James Hepburn, 4th Earl of Bothwell, and in June they came to Borthwick as guests of Lord Borthwick and were besieged by Lord Home and the laird of Cessford.
-Mary escaped the siege by disguising herself as a male page.

-However, the queen was soon arrested and taken to Lochleven Castle where she was held in captivity.
+On 15 May 1567 she married James Hepburn, 4th Earl of Bothwell, and in June they came to Borthwick as guests of Lord Borthwick.
+They were besieged by Lord Home and the laird of Cessford.
+Bothwell and the young laird of Crookstone secretly left the castle.
+Bothwell went to Dunbar Castle, but Crookston was captured.
+William Drury heard that the besiegers shouted insults and Mary replied from the castle.
+Mary escaped the siege by disguising herself as a male page and met up with Bothwell.
+Mary was arrested at the battle of Carberry Hill and taken to Lochleven Castle where she was held in captivity.
 Bothwell fled to Orkney and Shetland, and from there escaped to Norway, which at the time was under Danish rule.
-"The king of Denmark kept him in prison as a useful pawn, first in Malmö, then in Dragsholm on Zealand, where he died insane.
-His embalmed body is preserved in a crypt in the church at Faarvejle nearby."
+His was imprisoned and died in 1578.

 James Hepburn, 4th Earl of Bothwell, husband of Mary, Queen of Scots from 15 May 1567 to his death in 14 April 1578.

 In 1650 the Castle was attacked by Oliver Cromwell's forces, and was surrendered after only a few cannon shots.
 The damage to the walls from this attack is still visible.

 After a period of abandonment, the Castle was restored by 1914.
 During World War II the structure was used as a hiding place to store national treasures.
 In 1973 it was leased from the Borthwick family and converted into an exclusive hire venue.

 In June 2013, the castle closed for extensive refurbishment, and once again opened as an events venue in September 2015.